Wishing on The Hellmouth

 Taking some parchment, she quietly started to write and continued working as a servant entered the room to announce their guests.

 Balian entered the Marshall's offices uncertain what to expect.
-He had just come from watching Templars hung for following orders that went against the fragile peace treaty.
-The Hospitaler requested an audience.
-A model of the city caught his eye, bringing a brief smile to his lips.
+He had just come from watching Templars hang for following orders, which went against the fragile peace treaty.
+While the Hospitaler requested an audience, a model of the city caught his eye, bringing a brief smile to his lips.
 He lifted up a siege tower, quickly putting it back when his companion rejoined him.